Kagamma/cge-effekseer/README.md

 Viewport.Items.Add(Effect);
 ```

-Global variables that can be set at `initialization` block:
+Global variables that can be set in `initialization` block:

 -   `EfkMaximumNumberOfInstances`: Maximum number of emitter instances, default is 1024
 -   `EfkMaximumNumberOfSquares`: Maximum number of particles, default is 16384 for desktop, and 8192 for mobile platform.